Weinstein handlebodies for complements of smoothed toric divisors: Weinstein handlebody diagrams and cotangent bundles

 The diagrams of Figure~\ref{fig:cotorus} contain the information of the Gompf handlebody attaching data of the $1$-handles and the $2$-handle in $Y^0_G$ (the boundary of the $0$-handle).
 The attaching data of the $2$-handle in $Y^1_G$ can also be understood from these diagrams through the standard convention for $1$-handles.

-Note that the \emph{skeleton} of a Weinstein manifold $(W,\omega,Z,\phi)$ is the union of the stable manifolds under the flow of $Z$ for each critical point.
-The skeleton $Skel(W,\omega,Z,\phi)$ is a stratified subset, where the strata are the different stable manifolds whose dimension is determined by the index of the critical point.
-The attaching spheres for handles are seen by intersecting this skeleton with regular level sets.

-In the Morsified Weinstein manifold $(W_M,\omega_M,Z_M,\phi_M)$, we understand the skeleton well because it agrees with the skeleton before Morsification: it is precisely the zero section $F$ in $T^*F$.
-Recall that $W^0_M$ is the $0$-handle of $W_M$ with boundary $Y^0_M$.
+In the Morsified Weinstein manifold $(W_M,\omega_M,Z_M,\phi_M)$, we understand the skeleton because it agrees with the skeleton before Morsification: it is precisely the zero section $F$ in $T^*F$.
+This is because the Morsified Liouville vector field $Z_f$ is tangent to the zero section, and every point in the zero section is in the stable manifold of one of the critical points of $f$, and thus one of the zeros of $Z_f$.
 The intersection of $Skel(W_M,\omega_M,Z_M,\phi_M)$ with $W^0_M$ is the $0$-handle of $F$ with respect to the handle decomposition associated to the Morse function $f$.
 In particular, $L_0:=Skel(W_M,\omega_M,Z_M,\phi_M)\cap W_M^0$ is a Lagrangian disk in the $4$-ball $W_M^0$.
 Moreover, the Morse function $\phi_M$ has a unique critical point when restricted to $L_0$ and that critical point has index $0$.
 It follows that $L_0$ is an unknotted Lagrangian disk, so its boundary $\partial L_0$ in $Y^0_M$ is a maximal Thurston-Bennequin number Legendrian unknot.

 Although $Skel(W_M,\omega_M,Z_M,\phi_M)$ is smooth, it is still stratified by the index $0$ point, $2g$ (or $n$) $1$-dimensional open disks limiting to the $0$-dimensional point in both directions, and the remaining $2$-dimensional open subset of the skeleton is the stable manifold of the index $2$ critical point.
 The index $0$ point lies in the interior of $L_0$.
 Each $1$-dimensional stratum intersects $Y^0_M$ at two points in $\partial L_0$.
 The complement of these $4g$ (or $2n$) points in the standard Legendrian unknot $\partial L_0$ comes from the $2$-handle.